Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 #24.
 Spot Painted Characters in the World Showcase

 This is a relatively new experience that many guests still don’t know about.
-Within the last year, Epcot introduced small paintings of different supporting characters from Disney movies on the walls around the World Showcase.
+Recently, Epcot introduced small paintings of different supporting characters from Disney movies on the walls around the World Showcase.
+They usually pop up or change during the Festival of the Arts during the early months of the year.

 It’s done in an “I Spy” sort of way, where you have to be fairly attentive to your surroundings and the details on the walls.